Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Added new images for autodefense devices.
 Reorganized generic device images into separate file from items.
 Auxiliary reactors are now half as efficient when damaged.
+Fixed typo in the attributes list for the Cabbage Corp premium memberhip ID and changed frequency to notRandom.
+Added Cabbage Corp Tinkerer ID (Will eventually unlock aditional options when modifying Cabbage Corp devices).
+Added proto-Cabbagium catalyst.
+Added pygmy ostrich horses.
+Added Cabbagium armor sets.
+Removed trinium armor sets and organic armor sets.
+Removed excess spacing in the names of stealth and sivaya armor sets.
+Added the default hit-effects to the mining lances.
+Added miningEquipment attribute to mining lances, refineries and miner's cargo holds so that they will appear in vanilla v1.6b5 mining stations.
+Changed the firing rate of most mining lances to 4 (from 2) and doubled the damage so that they will work better with the new mining update.
+Increased the level of all scanning mining lances by 1.